CSCfi/metadata-submitter-frontend/README.md

 ## Tests

 Run Jest-based tests with `npm test`.
-Check code formatting and style errors with `npm run lint:check` and fix them with `npm run lint`.
+Check code formatting, TypeScript types and style errors with `npm run lint:check` and fix them with `npm run lint`.
 Respectively for formatting errors in json/yaml/css/md -files, use `npm run format:check` or `npm run format`.
-Possible type errors can be checked with `npm run flow`.

 End-to-end tests can be run with `npx cypress open`.